FlameyFox/RealEstate/README.md

 # FlameyEstates - Demo project 🏡

-A realestate website, listing homes for purchase.
+A realestate platform listing homes for purchase, with a very slick and minimalistic design.

 Using [DatoCMS](https://datocms.com) as a Headless CMS and [NuxtJS](https://nuxt.com/) for the frontend.
 I opted for writing my own styles in SCSS, rather than using a framework.

-More details to come..
+Projecet is still under development and more details will come..